quality icon

 Average car insurance cost in North Dakota

-If you live in North Dakota can expect to pay an average of $173 per month for full coverage car insurance – that’s $2,079 per year.
-If you opt for your state’s minimum required coverage, your insurance cost drops to $30 monthly or $354 annually.
+Drivers in North Dakota generally pay an average of $173 per month or $2,079 per year for full coverage car insurance.
+However, if you go with the state’s minimum coverage, your monthly premium could be as low as $30 or $354 per year.
 Just keep in mind that opting for minimum coverage means significantly less protection if you’re in an accident.

 Cheapest car insurance companies in North Dakota